Simo-Hub1/skin-tumor-analysis/README.md

 # Skin Tumor Analysis

-R script for analysis and visualization of longitudinal skin tumor measurements in mice across six genotypes differing in chromosomal instability (CIN) levels.
+R scripts for analysis and visualization of longitudinal skin tumor measurements in mice across six genotypes differing in chromosomal instability (CIN) levels.
+Two experiments are included: the main skin tumor experiment and the DMBA-CIN experiment.

 ## Contents